Fred Rosen (author)

-Fred Rosen was a former columnist for the Arts and Leisure Section of The New York Times and a true crime author in the United States.
+Frederic A. Rosen (March 28, 1953 – December 2, 2020) was an American former columnist for the Arts and Leisure Section of The New York Times and a true crime author in the United States.
 He had also been a frequent commentator in true crime documentaries on Investigation Discovery.

 Biography

-Rosen was born in Brooklyn, New York and eventually settled down in Florida.
+Rosen was born in Brooklyn, New York in 1953 and eventually settled in Florida.
 He died on December 2, 2020, after a debilitating stroke about a month earlier.